-Providence St. Peter Family Medicine residency is a multi-site program where the residents are assigned a primary clinic.
+Providence St. Peter Family Medicine Residency is a multi-site program where residents are assigned a primary clinic.
 They provide direct patient care, optimize pharmacy services and implement new initiatives.
 This allows the resident to foster ownership and independence at their clinical site.

 Chehalis Family Medicine and the Family Medicine Rural Training Program